ellje-23/Maze-Generator-Solver/README.md

 # Maze-Generator-Solver

+This project was assigned by __Dr.
+Matthew Lang__.
+Dr. Lang provided the framework and coded the drawing of the maze to a canvas.

-This program generates a maze and then solves the created maze.
+This program generates a maze and then solves it.
+The project focused on coding complex recursive methods and array usage.